-In June of this year, the committee draft of the Common Media Application Format (CMAF) specification was released, bringing the promise of a single format for use in the encoding and packaging of media.
+In June of 2016, the committee draft of the Common Media Application Format (CMAF) specification was released, bringing the promise of a single format for use in the encoding and packaging of media.
 Around the same time, Apple announced that fragmented MP4 (fMP4) support would be part of their new HTTP Live Stream (HLS) specification.

 Although these two events are interrelated, they are not exactly the same.
 We wrote about CMAF in an earlier blog, explaining that our Unified Origin and Unified Packager software solutions are already compatible with CMAF.
 We will use this blog to get into more detail about CMAF, how the Apple HLS announcement relates to it and how CMAF can be used within the Unified Streaming Platform.